jasonjson/jasonjson.github.io/_posts/2015-12-07-count-of-smaller-numbers-after-self.markdown

 ---
 layout: post
-title: Count of Smaller Numbers After Self
+title: 315 - Count of Smaller Numbers After Self
 date: 2015-12-07 18:21:09.000000000 -05:00
 tags:
 - Leetcode
 categories:
-- Brain Teaser
-- Sorting
+- Binary Search Tree
 author: Jason
 ---
-<p><strong><em>You are given an integer array nums and you have to return a new counts array.
-The counts array has the property where counts[i] is the number of smaller elements to the right of nums[i].</em></strong></p>
+**You are given an integer array nums and you have to return a new counts array.
+The counts array has the property where counts[i] is the number of smaller elements to the right of nums[i].**

 ``` java